johndenverscar/johndenverscar.github.io/_posts/2017-11-15-introspection-in-maths.md

 ### Value

-Retrospection is a difficult skill you aquire and master.
+Introspection is a difficult skill you aquire and master.
 It's not an easy task to criticize yourself.
 Nor is it a quick task.
 For your time and effort, you will be rewarded with proper wisdom.